Wizards & Muggles: Part 1 Pre-Seclusion Era

 It was late in the period of Saxon (and Danish) rule that the formulation of the principles pertaining to, and the initial practice of “Light magic”, i.e., modern wizardry, or perhaps more accurately, domesticated magic were developed and began to spread across Europe and the Middle East.
 Over the ensuing generations the benefits of the processes used in modern wizardry toward increasing the physical well-being, and possibly lengthening the effective lifespans of wizards would have begun to be noted.
-The corresponding lessening of the danger to one’s sense of proportion, to say nothing of one’s grip on reality, inherent in immersing oneself in the Dark Arts, and the corresponding lessening of any prior restraints upon wizards’ willingness to casually indulge in the channeling of Magical energies would have begun to be noted soon afterwards.
+The corresponding lessening of the danger to one’s sense of proportion, to say nothing of one’s grip on reality, inherent in immersing oneself in the practice of conducting chaotic magics (i.e., the Dark Arts), and the corresponding lessening of any prior restraints upon wizards’ willingness to casually indulge in the channeling of Magical energies would have begun to be noted soon afterwards.

 The Muggle perception of these developments would probably have been of a sense that there had been an increase in the number of wizards and witches around them.
-This would have been accompanied by a corresponding increase of opportunities for Muggle anxieties concerning wizards or (in particular) witches resulting in the aforementioned local outbreaks of the persecution of magicals.
+This would have been accompanied by a corresponding increase of opportunities for Muggle anxieties concerning the abilities and well-meaning of wizards or (in particular) witches resulting in the aforementioned local outbreaks of the persecution of magicals.

 ...Which, in turn, without restraints upon the power of the Kings ultimately conducted itself so egregiously badly that the Barons themselves forced the Magna Carta upon King John in 1215, before the Plantagenets had even held the throne for two full generations.